- Here you can compare leading managed currency providers

 Looking For Low Minimum Managed Forex Accounts ?

-One of the reasons that potential independent individual investors are deterred from investing in an account managed by professional traders is the quite large minimum starting capital of $10,000 that is required.
-This amount is on the limit of being just about affordable by practically everyone.
+Typically there is quite a large minimum starting capital of £5,000 pounds or $10,000 dollars that is required to open up an account.
+This amount is on the limit of just about being affordable by practically everyone.

-I am looking at another managed forex account with a low minimum entry point of $5,000 dollars.
-Cutting the minimum by 50% ($5,000) is fantastic news for potential investors.
-It enables them to dip their toes in the water to see how the account performs before possibly investing more money into the account.
+I am looking at another managed forex account with a low minimum entry point of $1,000 dollars.
+By reducing the minimum by 90% ($9,000), it is fantastic news for potential investors because it enables them to dip their toes in the water to see how the account performs before possibly investing more money into the account.

 The great thing about this account is the way it performs.
 They have a four year trading history which is an obvious sign that the trader is superb and they have has proved their ability for a long time.

 I was trying to invest in all providers that I write a review about, however, am not investing into this account for the time being because I want to see it in action for a while, to see if it continues to perform the way it has been over the last few years.

 I don’t understand why more managed forex companies don’t lower their minimum opening limit.
 It makes total sense to me.
 They would get a lot more clients start an account with them, they could prove that they are a quality company which would give the client the confidence to add more funds to their account.